 Enrolment deposit: A charge to secure a place that has been offered in a program at the service.
 This should not act as a barrier to enrolling for any families.
-Services must ensure that families understand that the enrolment deposits will only be refunded if the child commences in the service (Refer to Fees-Free Kinder policy)
+Services must ensure that families understand that the enrolment deposits will only be refunded if the child commences in the service (Refer to Fees - Free Kinder policy)

-Enrolment record: the collection of documents which contains information on each child as required under the National Regulations (Regulations 160, 161, 162) including but not limited to parent details; emergency contacts; authorised nominee; transportation authorisations, details of any court orders;
+Enrolment record: the collection of documents which contains information on each child as required under the National Regulations (Regulations 160, 161, 162) and DE funding requirements (Arrival) including but not limited to parent details; emergency contacts; authorised nominee; transportation authorisations, details of any court orders; and health information including immunisation status.
+Enrolment records are stored securely in the service due to their confidential nature.